ordergroove/ordergroove-commercetools-connector/README.md

 - `OG_API_KEY`
   - (*Required*) Ordergroove API key.

+For more information about deployments, refer to the [commercetools connect deployment documentation](https://docs.commercetools.com/connect/concepts#deployments).

 Once the connector is deployed, you should be able to invoke the job to import all the products from commercetools into Ordergroove:
  - Get the job application ID (JOB-APP-ID): Request your commercetools deployments, identify the connector in the response, and within the "applications" attribute, locate the job application, then copy its ID.
  - Construct the URL to invoke the job using the following template: